 Where do I fit in when I identify as nonbinary?

-This is a question I have been asking myself for a while now, especially since the last time I wrote here it was about my gender identity.
-I identify as demiguy (he/him or they/them), which is on the nonbinary spectrum of gender identities, and last time I wrote about identifying as so, I was worried about the idea of coming out.
+This is a question I’ve been asking myself for a while now, especially since the last time I wrote here it was about my gender identity.
+I identify as a demiguy (he/him or they/them), which is on the nonbinary spectrum of gender identities.
+The last time I wrote about identifying as such, I was worried about the idea of coming out.

 I still haven’t come out to my family or most of the people I know, but I am learning to slowly be more open about my identity with more people and testing the waters when I say “I am nonbinary/demiguy.”
 So far, the reactions have all been very positive and supportive, as I’ve opened up only to people I know would be more accepting.
 I know, though, that this isn’t going to be the case for everyone, especially with folks who are already resistant to accepting gay and lesbian identities as valid.

 Yet, I’m especially terrified of coming out to other folks in the LGBTIA+ community.